 Me and the Big C

 I’m a reasonably fit and very active person - I have a fairly demanding day job as Head of Delivery for Greater London Authority, a lovely blended family of five and two cats and lots of great and supportive friends.
-I watch what I eat, do HIIT exercises twice a week as part of a neighbourhood bootcamp and I run twice a week, I even ran a marathon in the Autumn of 2018.
+I watch what I eat, do HIIT exercises twice a week as part of a neighbourhood boot camp and I run twice a week, I even ran a marathon in the Autumn of 2018.

 So you can imagine my horror and disbelief when I was diagnosed with breast cancer on the 4th May 2023.
 It's scary and a difficult thing to admit in a very public forum like this and feels so surreal, but I have come to the conclusion that sharing my experience in this way makes it feel like I can give what has happened to me, what I am living through, some purpose.

-I was absolutely terrified, I kept aking myself - how did I miss this?
+I was absolutely terrified, I kept asking myself - how did I miss this?
 I monthly self examine my breasts and I know I have lumpy ones - especially around my period - but that one felt different, it was like having a grape in my breast.

-The couple of weeks’ wait between finding my lump and getting my appointment at the breast care clinic was categorically hornados, I spent sleepless nights researching everything there is on breast lumps and breast cancer.
+The couple of weeks’ wait between finding my lump and getting my appointment at the breast care clinic was absolutely agonizing, I spent sleepless nights researching everything there is on breast lumps and breast cancer.
 I remember all I kept doing while waiting for my appointment at the breast clinic was googling and touching my lump, and I knew it was not helping but what else could I have done?

 In mid April, the breast clinic consultant ordered an ultrasound, which led to a mammogram followed by an MRI and then an emergency triple biopsy.
 I had a stage two invasive ductal carcinoma.